 Private television broadcasters also garner high marks, even if not as high as public news organizations.
 In seven of the eight countries surveyed, at least half of the public say they trust these outlets, ranging from a high of 81% in Sweden for TV4 to 55% for Sky in the UK.
 Only in Germany is trust in private television outlets relatively low; roughly four-in-ten Germans say they trust RTL (39%) and Sat1 (43%).

-Populist views relate to trust in media in all countries; left-right political ideology in southern Europe only
+Populist views relate to trust in media in all countries; left-right political ideology matters more in the south than the north

 The only two outlets of the 64 asked about where populists display significantly higher trust than non-populists are Nya Tider in Sweden (which 4% of Swedes use weekly) and Mediaset News in Italy (which 56% of Italians use weekly).